named-data/NDN-CCL-API/data.rst

 Data.wireDecode Method
 ----------------------

-Decode the input using a particular wire format and update this Data.
-If wireFormat is the default wire format, also set the defaultWireEncoding field to the input.
+Decode the input from wire format and update this Data.

 :[C++]: